-MSCI ESG Controversies (formerly known as MSCI Impact Monitor) provides assessments of controversies concerning the negative environmental, social, and/or governance impact of company operations, products and services.
+MSCI ESG Controversies provide assessments of controversies concerning the negative environmental, social, and/or governance impact of company operations, products and services.
 The evaluation framework used in MSCI ESG Controversies is designed to be consistent with international norms represented by the UN Declaration of Human Rights, the ILO Declaration on Fundamental Principles and Rights at Work, and the UN Global Compact.
 MSCI ESG Controversies Score falls on a 0-10 scale, with "0" being the most severe controversy.